So you’ve decided to start forming a limited company?

 Whilst money-laundering is commonly associated with highly professional criminals and gangsters, it can also take the form of smaller frauds and crimes committed by otherwise law-abiding citizens.

-If you are selling products or services to businesses, the anti-money laundering controls may effect your business.
+If you are selling products or services to businesses, the anti-money laundering controls may affect your business.

 Who Do The Anti-Money Laundering Regulations Affect?